-Conversation lessons are a great way to practice and develop speaking skills for adults, but you may be a little lost on how to give your student the most out of the lesson.
+Conversation lessons are a great way to practice and develop speaking skills for adults (and teenagers), but you may be a little lost on how to give your student the most out of the lesson.

 You don’t want to just show up to the lesson and chat.
-You should want to give them value out of each conversation lesson you have.
+You should want to give them the most value out of each conversation lesson you have.

-But if you really want to give your students the most out of their conversation lesson, the tips below on how to give a professional English conversation lesson for adults should steer you in the right direction.
+The tips below on how to give a professional English conversation lesson for adults will steer you in the right direction.

 Table of Contents